joseeden/joeden/docs/005-Cybersecurity/003-Cryptography/011-Asymmetric-Encryption.md

 - Uses a private key to create the signature and a public key to verify it.
 - The signature confirms the sender's identity, ensures the message hasn't been altered, and provides proof that the signer can't deny signing.

-**How It Works**
+### Creating a Digital Signature

-- A hash function creates a fixed-size hash from the message.
+1. Use the hash function to create a fixed-size hash from the message.
-- The private key is used to sign the hash, creating the digital signature.
+2. Use the user's private key to encrypt and sign the hash, creating the digital signature.

+### Verifying the Digital Signature

-- The public key is used to verify the signature and check the message's integrity.
+1. The recipient can use the sender's public key to decrypt the signature.

-**Benefits**
+2. The hash value of the message can then be computed.
+3. Compare the values from step 1 and 2.
+4. If both values match, then the message is authentic.

+### Benefits

 - **Authentication**: Confirms the identity of the signer.
 - **Integrity**: Ensures the message hasn't been changed.
 - **Non-Repudiation**: Prevents the signer from denying their signature.

-**Use Cases**
+### Use Cases

 - **Email Encryption**: Verifies email sources.
 - **Software Distribution**: Confirms software integrity.
 - **Legal Documents**: Validates digital contracts and agreements.